Go Error Tracking for Gin, Echo, Fiber, net/http

 Then use the middleware (see the Sentry Go Gin docs for examples).
 The integration works identically with Telebugs.

-Once set up, Telebugs will automatically capture panics and errors, and you can add manual breadcrumbs, tags, and user context exactly as you would with Sentry.
+Once set up, Telebugs can capture panics and errors through the SDK integrations and middleware you choose, and you can add manual breadcrumbs, tags, and user context exactly as you would with Sentry.

 Full options are documented in the Sentry Go docs.
 Everything works the same with Telebugs.